mayank-nebula/LG-Chatbot/README.md

         if (event.scheduledStartTime) {
           const startTime = new Date(event.scheduledStartTime);
           if (startTime <= now) {
-            // This event was supposed to start already, move it to live live.push({ ...event, isLive: true });
+            // Move to live because the start time has passed live.push({ ...event, isLive: true });
           } else {
             upcoming.push(event);